AyushBindhaniDevX/discord-oauth-example/README.md

 7. Run `node index.js`

-8. You Will Be Able To See The Project On http://localhost:8081 If You Host This Project With Your Computer
+8. Goto http://localhost:8081 If You Self Host This Project